sh0redry/ENGG1340-COMP2113-GP/README.md

 :wave: **Welcome to a post-apocalyptic world built with C++!** You are the leader of a shelter in a world overrun by zombies.
 Guide your survivors to gather resources, explore the wasteland, and hold out until rescue arrives.

-The year is 2025.
+:zombie: The year is 2025.
 A zombie outbreak has erupted at HKU, and you and your teammates have built a makeshift shelter.
 The infected—former classmates—still retain strange habits, like becoming inactive on weekends.
 But **Thursdays** are different: zombies grow more aggressive, posing both danger and opportunity.

-Within your sanctuary's limited operational capacity, you and fellow survivors must strategically select a single task per day.
+:hammer_and_pick: Within your sanctuary's limited operational capacity, you and fellow survivors must strategically select a single task per day.
 Will you harvest gold coins from the mine to upgrade your defensive arsenal, or cultivate crops to sustain your population?
 Or you may venture into the chaotic wastelands with your companions – where every expedition balances between claiming glory or suffering disgrace. **Strategic allocation of labor will determine your survival odds!**

-When **crimson Thursday** dawns – that cursed cycle triggering the horde's primal rage – zombies unleash their frenzied siege, battering against your defenses with unnatural ferocity.
+:bomb: When **crimson Thursday** dawns – that cursed cycle triggering the horde's primal rage – zombies unleash their frenzied siege, battering against your defenses with unnatural ferocity.
 This is your trial by fire: deploy strategic mastery to fortify your stronghold, channeling every upgraded turret and stockpiled resource. **Hold the line until dawn brings salvation... or die trying!**

-This world blends **base-building, tactical combat, and roguelike randomness**—no two playthroughs are the same.
+:question: This world blends **base-building, tactical combat, and roguelike randomness**—no two playthroughs are the same.
 Forge your own path to survival. **The wasteland awaits!**

 # How to play
 ## Quick Demo